pacifics/PassDao/README.md

 =

 ## Note
-This Dao is for Ethereum Blockchain only and is not foreseen to run on "Ethereum Classic" Blockchain.
+This Dao is for Ethereum Blockchain (ETH) only and is not foreseen to run on "Ethereum Classic" Blockchain (ETC).

 =